 PRAYER:

 Dear Heavenly Father, through Your Holy Spirit – remind me again of that moment when the lights went on.
-Remind me today of your kindness and compassion towards me, and may I walk in the mercy and grace bestowed on me in order to bestow it upon others.
-Thank you for the gift of Your light.
-In Jesus Name,
+Remind me today of Your kindness and compassion towards me, and may I walk in the mercy and grace bestowed on me in order to bestow it upon others.
+Thank You for the gift of Your light.
+In Jesus Name

 Amen.